Tropical Storm Elsa gaining strength, lashing Florida Keys

-FORT LAUDERDALE (AP) — The weather was getting worse in southern Florida early Tuesday as Tropical Storm Elsa began lashing the Florida Keys, prompting a hurricane watch for the peninsula’s upper Gulf Coast.
+FORT LAUDERDALE (NewsNation Now) — The weather was getting worse in southern Florida early Tuesday as Tropical Storm Elsa began lashing the Florida Keys, prompting a hurricane watch for the peninsula’s upper Gulf Coast.

 In addition to damaging winds and heavy rains, the Miami-based National Hurricane Center warned of life-threatening storm surges, flooding and isolated tornadoes.
-A hurricane watch was issued for a long stretch of coastline, from Egmont Key at the mouth of Tampa Bay to the Steinhatchee River in Florida’s Big Bend area.
+A hurricane watch was issued for a long stretch of coastline, from Egmont Key at the mouth of Tampa Bay to the Steinhatchee River in Florida’s Big Bend area, according to NewsNation affiliate WFLA.

+After Elsa nears the Florida Keys Tuesday morning, it is then expected pass near or over Florida’s Gulf Coast later Tuesday and Wednesday.
+Brief strengthening is expected, and the storm could be near hurricane strength before it makes landfall in Florida.
+Weakening is expected once it moves inland, the hurricane center said.

 The weather posed new threats to the ramped-up rescue effort at the collapsed South Florida condo building.
 Bands of rain were expected to soak the rubble of the Champlain Towers South, which collapsed June 24, killing at least 28 people and leaving 117 people missing.
 The crews have worked through rain, but must pause when lightning threatens, and a garage area in the rubble already filled with water on Monday, officials said.